The dynamic pricing competition

 ... apart from winning and proving you are best ...

-Similar to the 1st edition 2017, we will try to publish the results and findings of the 2019 competition again in a publication.
+Similar to the 1st edition 2017, we may try to publish the results and findings of the 2019 competition again in a publication, depending on the academic value of the obtained results.

 Paper on the 1st edition - Dynamic Pricing Challenge at the Informs RM & Pricing Conference in Amsterdam 2017